bonzibudd/Fluent-Metro/index.md

 ## What is Fluent-Metro?

-This skin is an attempt to bring a modern look and full customization to Open-Shell.
-It uses modern elements such as curved corners, flat borders, bold fonts, glyphs, depth, and other cues from Fluent design.
-It even has a floating border!
-Additional enhancements include a wide array of customizable options, such as icon and padding size, colors choices, fonts sizes, and button appearance.
-More options will be (and have been) added to enhance the experience.
+This skin brings a modern look and full customization to Open-Shell.
+It uses modern design elements providing depth, transparency, and automatic colors to the Start Menu.
+Additionally, it provides a wide array of customizable options, including padding and font sizes, color choices, and button appearance.

 ### Download latest release [here!](https://github.com/bonzibudd/Fluent-Metro/releases)